-Provides an in-depth exploration of how methods of evaluation of clinical and program outcomes guide safe and effective patient and aggregate health care.
-Focuses on in-depth analysis of the literature; research design and sampling; measurement of study variables related to outcomes research; data collection; outcome and evidence-based models and theories; nurse-sensitive outcomes; and interdisciplinary research.
-Explores quantitative and qualitative approaches as well as survey research in the examination of the various types of outcomes measured: clinical, patient, or economic.
+Appraises the methods of evaluation of clinical and program outcomes as they guide safe and effective patient and aggregate health care.
+Focuses on application of evidence-based models and middle range nursing theories to methodologies and evaluation NSG 8830 Synthesis of Evidence Based Practice III: Project methods; measurement of study variables related to evidence based practice; and nurse-sensitive outcomes.
+Synthesizes clinical, patient, aggregate and economic outcomes.
+Contributes to the development of DNP Synthesis Project methods and outcomes.
 Prerequisites: NSG 8801, NSG 8802, NSG 8812.
-Co-requisites: NSG 8820.
+Corequisites: NSG 8820.

-NSG 8820 DNP Residency II: Project Development (2)
+Synthesis of Evidence Based Practice II: Project Development (2)

-Develops the methodology for an evidence-based Residency Synthesis Project with a systems-level impact for the improvement of nursing practice or patient outcomes within a specialized area of advanced practice.
+Develops the methodology for an evidence-based DNP Synthesis Project with a systems-level impact for the improvement of nursing practice or patient outcomes within a specialized area of advanced practice.
 Explores the impact of ethical, safe and effective patient and organizational outcomes in the translation of evidence into practice.
-Culminates in the defense of the Residency Synthesis Project proposal, compliance with the regulations involving human subjects and approval from Troy University's Institutional Review Board.
+Culminates in the defense of the DNP Synthesis Project proposal, compliance with the regulations involving human subjects and approval from Troy University's Institutional Review Board.
 Requires completion of a minimum of 120 clinical hours for the development of DNP role competencies.
 Pre-requisite: NSG 8810.
 Co-requisite: NSG 8815

-NSG 8822 Leadership in Organizations and Systems (2)
+Leadership in Organizations and Systems (2)

 Prepares students to lead and manage the challenges of a global, dynamic, and changing healthcare environment.
 Analyzes and evaluates nursing leadership and evidence-based management theories critical to leading in today's healthcare systems.
 Focuses on integration and application of concepts of leadership, management, business planning, and evaluation of population-based efforts to provide affordable quality care.
-Prepares the student to utilize these concepts in articulating a vision encompassing evidence based care.
-Prerequisites: NSG 8802
+Prepares the student to utilize these concepts in articulating a vision encompassing evidence -based care.